espilioto/SERIAL-KILLER-beta/README.md

 Then I dropped that for no reason and decided to install it in my pc case.
 That's why you see all of these options.

-I'll update this and link some gerbers when I finish designing them.
+I'll update this and link some gerbers when I finish designing the pcb.

 Many thanks to the 43oh forum for the help (even though I didn't even start a new thread) :P It's a very nice place if you're into this stuff.